 If you are just starting with your blogging, it’s important to understand why SEO is critical.

 It can take some time for search engine algorithms to pick up on the content you’re posting and rank it in relevant searches.
 The more effort you put into getting traffic from organic results, the more likely someone will see your blog post organically and click through to read it without any promotion on social media or paid ads.

 Which Blogging Platform Best According to SEO Audits

 There are several blogging platforms that you can use to create your blog.
 Some of the most popular ones include Blogger, WordPress.com, Tumblr, and Medium.

 Great for SEO because it’s owned by Google, which provides lots of free tools to get started quickly while still being affordable if you want more control over things like design or monetization options down the road.
 But there have been reports about its speed so take a look at this article to see how much slower blogger really is compared to other sites out there.

-This may be my favorite option so far because it’s SEO friendly, responsive so your site will work on all devices, and you can get started for free.
+This may be my favorite option so far because it’s SEO friendly, and responsive so your site will work on all devices, and you can get started for free.
 However, the biggest con with this option is that if you want to use a custom domain name (i.e., not wordpress.com), there are some additional costs involved which isn’t ideal if you’re just starting out or don’t have much budget at first.
 With that said, WordPress has been very useful for many sites and guest blogging forums.